ewels/rich-codex/docs/config/overview.md

 - `--terminal-theme`: Colour theme
 - `--snippet-theme`: Snippet Pygments theme
 - `--use-pty`: Use a pseudo-terminal for commands (may capture coloured output)
+- `--created-files`: Save a list of created files to this file
+- `--deleted-files`: Save a list of deleted files to this file
 - `--verbose`: Print verbose output to the console.
 - `--save-log`: Save a verbose log to a file (automatic filename).
 - `--log-file`: Save a verbose log to a file (specific filename).